BTruer/dshw4/README.md

 $ python client.py ls.cs.rutgers.edu 12345 tcp stop 1024
 ```

+In pratice when running these on the ilab machines we had a scipt that would fire up a bunch of servers as background process like so: `python3 server.py 12345 tcp stop &`.
+Then many clients would spawn and connect to their respective servers and save their output to a file so we can have results saved for viewing later.
+We did this like so: `python3 client.py python.cs.rutgers.edu 12345 tcp stop 1 > client_tcp_stop_1.txt &` and `python3 client.py python.cs.rutgers.edu 12345 tcp stop 2 > client_tcp_stop_2.txt &`.

 ## Server Design

 The server program was designed to behave like a pre-configured deamon.
 The server will take an initial configuration lets say `tcp stream` on port `12345`.
 This program will listen and wait for a connection.
 Then the first client will attempt to connect to the server and it will bind the socket connection to that client.
 If another client tries to connect to it while it is already connected it will fail.
 After the server has completed the transfer it will print out 1. what setting it was in (`RUNNING TCP STREAM`) 2. messages read (1073741824/message size + 1) and 3. number of bytes read which should be 1073741824 or 1GB.

 ## Results